nrdave/dotfiles/README.md

 - Customize my shell prompt a bit, including the git-provided function to get the current git branch if the working directory contains a git repo

-- Source the file required to load the above git function if necessary - uses yadm's alternate files.
-If yadm's local classes include `Source_Git_Prompt`, the file `/usr/share/git/completion/git-prompt.sh1` will be sourced (this is the location of the prompt function on an Arch Linux system).
-If the class is not set, this file isn't sourced (the file doesn't exist on Linux Mint as far as I can tell)
+- Source the file required to load the above git function if necessary - based on the OS name/distro name using a variable I set in my chezmoi config template.

 - Sources a file called `.shrc`, which contains environment variables that I want to maintain constant between bash and zsh (once I get around to switching